-Special thanks are reserved for the contributing editor Greg Lascelles of Covington & Burling LLP for his invaluable assistance.
+Special thanks are reserved for the contributing editors Greg Lascelles and Tom Jackson of Covington & Burling LLP for their invaluable assistance.

 Global Legal Group hopes that you find this guide practical and interesting.

 The International Comparative Legal Guide series is also available online at www.iclg.com.